FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 This section describes the design of the RFC process.

-### When to use the process
+### When to use the process {#when-to-use-the-process}

+The RFC process can be used for any change to Fuchsia that would benefit from its structured approach to decision making and its durable record of the decision.

-The vast majority of changes to Fuchsia do not require an RFC.
+The vast majority of changes do not _require_ an RFC.
 Instead, these changes can be made using the [code review process](/docs/development/source_code/contribute_changes.md).
 However, technical decisions that have broad impact across the project require broader agreement and must be socialized with the project using the RFC process.

 The following kinds of changes must use the RFC process:

- * *Changing the project roadmap.* The project roadmap describes changes that have broad impact across the system, often touching a large fraction of the system or crossing boundaries between subsystems.

  * *Adding constraints on future development.* Some decisions, once made, constrain the future development of the system.
 We need to be careful when making such decisions because they can be difficult to revise later.

  * *Making project policy.* Project policies have broad impact across the system, often affecting contributors throughout the project.
+Examples
-For example, changing the set of supported languages impacts everyone who needs to debug and understand the system, even if not everyone uses the new language.
+   include: changing the set of supported languages (impacts everyone who needs to debug and understand the system), deprecating a widely-used API, and changing testing requirements for a broad class of code changes.

  * *Changing the system architecture.* The system architecture describes how the system fits together as a whole.
 Changing the system architecture, by